blitzarc23/sail_demand_forecasting/README.md

 ## Overview

-This project is a web-based forecasting tool developed to predict monthly TMT rebar sales (retail and non-retail) across four major Indian cities: Mumbai, Delhi, Chennai, and Durgapur.
-The application leverages historical pricing and sales data to simulate future values and generate forecasts using machine learning models.
-It supports city- and segment-specific predictions with an intuitive user interface.
+This project is a web-based forecasting tool developed to predict monthly TMT rebar sales (retail and non-retail) across four major regions: Northern Region, Southern Region, Eastern Region and Western Region.
+The application leverages historical pricing data from major urban markets in the regions ( Delhi - Northern Reigon, Chennai - Southern Region, Durgapur - Eastern Region and Mumbai - Western Region ) as reference points and sales data to simulate future values and generate forecasts using machine learning models.
+It supports region - and segment-specific predictions with an interactive user interface.

 ## Features